-Emily is a second-year doctoral student at Yale.
+Emily is a fifth-year doctoral student at Yale.
 After receiving her B.A. from Stanford University, Emily spent three years at the UCSF Child Trauma Research Program, where she coordinated intervention trials testing the efficacy of Child-Parent Psychotherapy and studied children’s development of executive function and parental emotion socialization in trauma-exposed families.
 Emily’s current research focuses on the neurobiological underpinnings of children’s development of self-regulatory capacities and psychopathology in high-risk developmental contexts, as well as the family-level and environmental factors that influence these pathways.
 She is particularly interested in investigating whether targeted intervention can mediate the impact of early life stress on children’s neurobiological development.

-Sahana is a rising third-year student in the M.D./Ph.D. program at Yale and is completing her Ph.D. in the CANDLab.
+Sahana is a fifth-year student in the M.D./Ph.D. program at Yale and is completing her Ph.D. in the CANDLab.
 She received her B.S. in Neuroscience from University of California, Los Angeles, where she worked in Carlos Portera-Cailliau’s lab studying cortical circuitry in mice.
 Sahana then spent one year at UCSF doing research in Vikaas Sohal’s lab investigating prefrontal cortical circuits underlying cognitive flexibility in the context of neuropsychiatric illnesses.
 Sahana’s current research interest is in understanding the developmental impact of early life stress on neural circuits in children and adolescents.
 She is particularly interested in exploring whether new preventive and interventional measures can address maladaptive neurobiological changes in children and adolescents following early life stress.

 Full-time Research Assistants